Welcome to my March 2021 Income Report!

 And I tell you all of that to tell you that if you’re listening to this, and you’re a web designer, there is zero shortage of creative ways that you can apply your skills to to grow your web design business!
 Krista’s not a client of mine in the Web Designer Academy, but her path to Summit in a Box is totally something that we’d help our clients with in that SCALE module I was talking to you about.

-So anyway, I got to speak at her summit, and typically you get to give people a link to a freebie and the link I gave people was to fill out an no-obligation application for the Web Designer Academy, and anyone whose application is accepted gets invited to watch a free training all about how to make a full-time income as a web designer.
+I got to speak at her summit, and typically you get to give people a link to a freebie and the link I gave people was to fill out a no-obligation application for the Web Designer Academy, and anyone whose application is accepted gets invited to watch a free training all about how to make a full-time income as a web designer.

 We got FLOODED with applications for the program, and in hindsight, I probably should have been more prepared for that, so I ended up spending WAY more time than I’d planned vetting applications and talking to applicants about the program.